microsoft/rnx-kit/packages/dep-check/README.md

 }
 ```

-A capability can depend on other capabilies.
+A capability can depend on other capabilities.
 For example, we can ensure that
 `react-native` gets installed along with `react-native-windows` by declaring
 that `core-windows` depends on `core`: